 • reactive such as taking into account that the customer may not have understood the terms and conditions when considering whether a refund is appropriate.

-The Commission has defined a customer in a vulnerable situation as 'somebody who, due to their personal circumstances, is especially susceptible to harm, particularly when a firm is not acting with appropriate levels of care'.
+3.2.
+The Gambling Commission considers a customer in a vulnerable situation as 'somebody who, due to their personal circumstances, is especially susceptible to detriment, particularly where a business is not acting with appropriate levels of care'.

 A vulnerable situation can be permanent, temporary or intermittent, and may be related to health, capability, resilience, or the impact of a life event such as a bereavement or loss of income.
 It is the responsibility of the licensee to implement systems and processes which effectively incorporate an understanding of that risk so when identified they can act to minimise harm.

-• understand whether a customer is at greater risk of experiencing gambling harm and to what extent
+• 'consider the factors that might make their customers more vulnerable to experiencing gambling harm'.
+Our guidance is that this should include understanding whether a customer is at greater risk of experiencing gambling harm and to what extent

-• customer processes such as verification of age and identity, assessment of affordability and source of funds for anti-money laundering purposes
+• customer processes such as verification of age and identity, assessment of financial risk and source of funds for anti-money laundering purposes

 • customer services